tomchristie/django-ajax-messages/README.md

 There is a simple test project included in this repository, that demostrates the usage of Django AJAX messages.
 To use it clone the repository, and open a console.

+    git clone git@github.com:tomchristie/django-ajax-messages.git
+    cd django-ajax-messages/testproject
     virtualenv env                  # Keep everything clean by creating a fresh virtual environment. source env/bin/activate
-    pip install requirements.txt  # Install Django
+    pip install -r requirements.txt # Install Django, South export PYTHONPATH=..            # Ensure the local copy of `ajaxmessages` is available to import.

+Now create the database, **making sure to create an initial user**.

+    python ./manage.py syncdb       # Make sure you create a superuser to test with. python ./manage.py migrate
+    python ./manage.py runserver

+Then, in a seperate window start the example `tick` management command that will asyncronously update the messages.

     cd testproject
-    export PYTHONPATH=..          # Ensure the local copy of `ajaxmessages` is available to import. python ./manage.py syncdb     # Make sure you create a superuser to test with. python ./manage.py runserver

-Then in a seperate window start the example `tick` management command that will asyncronously update the messages.

     source env/bin/activate
-    cd testproject
     export PYTHONPATH=..
     python ./manage.py tick